 Jackie Kearney was a top 4 finalist in BBC One's MasterChef 2011 and runner up for Best Main Dish at British Street Food Awards in 2012.
-Her food passion lies with world street food, and vegan and vegetarian dining.
-As a street food pioneer in the UK, Jackie has travelled up and down the country with her iconic trailer Barbarella, serving up gourmet world street food, as well as working with the MasterChef street food bus.
+Her food passion lies with plant forward dining.
+As a street food pioneer in the UK, Jackie travelled up and down the country with her iconic trailer Barbarella, serving up gourmet world street food, as well as working with the MasterChef street food bus.

 The Hungry Gecko began in September 2011 with Manchester's first dining club in Chorlton.
 It was during this time that Jackie was inspired to join the emergent British street food scene, and bought her British made 23ft retro trailer, Barbarella.
-She travels to food events and festivals around the country serving her gourmet world street food and has another busy summer ahead with private events, weddings and food festivals!
+She travelled to food events and festivals around the country serving her gourmet world street food and spent many summers serving gourmet street food at private events, weddings and food festivals!

-Jackie also works as a private chef and food development consultant.
-Email your enquiry to email@example.com
+Since leaving her street food days behind, Jackie is now an award winning cook book author, and also works as a private chef and development consultant.
+Email enquiries to firstname.lastname@example.org

-These days we understand more about sustainability, and I think it's important we treat meat and fish as the limited and precious resource that it is, and I work hard to understand where any ingredients come from and the impact this may have on us and our environment.
-All our packaging is biodegradeable and I try to include seasonal local produce where possible.
-My menus are inspired by a variety of regional Asian dishes and street food, from the Himalayas to the far corners of East Asia, to create something exciting and delicious, regardless of whether it's vegetarian or not.
-Just a really great plate of food!
+My menus are inspired by a variety of regional Asian dishes and street food, from the Himalayas to the far corners of East Asia, to create something exciting and delicious, regardless of whether it's vegan or not.
+Just a really great plate of food for everyone to enjoy!

 Please upgrade your browser to the latest version or download a different browser to improve your experience.